gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-render-to-texture.md

 If you look at the center cube you'll see the 3 vertical cubes draw on it one is in back, one is in the middle and another is in front but we're drawing all 3 at the same depth.
 Looking that the 3 horizontal cubes draw on the canvas you'll notice they correctly intersect each other.
-That's because our framebuffer has no depth buffer.
+That's because our framebuffer has no depth buffer but our canvas does.

 <img class="webgl_center" src="resources/cubes-without-depth-buffer.jpg" width="100%" height="100%" />

-To add a depth buffer we need to create one and attach it to our framebuffer.
+To add a depth buffer we need to create a one and attach it to our framebuffer.

 ```
 // create a depth renderbuffer